Savor these innovative keto-kosher Passover desserts that bring modern twists to traditional Seder sweets without breaking your diet.

 These clusters perfectly balance rich, intense chocolate and nutty crunch.
 The key is selecting sugar-free dark chocolate with at least 70% cacao content and carefully tempering it to achieve that satisfying snap.

-For the best results, toast the walnuts until they release their natural oils and develop a golden hue.
+For the best results, toast the walnuts until they release their natural oils and turn golden.
 This extra step enhances their flavor while maintaining the ideal keto macronutrient ratio, making these clusters a guilt-free indulgence for the holiday table.

 Cinnamon-Almond Butter Cookies